 Because of this, many international talents who move to Sweden enjoy the benefit of not being forced to learn Swedish.
 Though the Swedish natives try to be as welcoming as possible to non-Swedish speakers, it is actually highly recommended that you learn the language if you plan on living in Sweden long term.
 But why would one need to be learn Swedish, if Swedes are so willing to speak English?

 1. Learning Swedish will benefit your long-term career goals

-Maybe the most important reason on the list, learning Swedish will benefit your long-term career aspirations in Sweden.
+Maybe most importantly, learning Swedish will benefit your long-term career aspirations in Sweden.
 Once you’ve entered a field, the opportunities to be promoted and continue with a company could depend on your skill in Swedish.
 Employers who may consider you for a potential management role will appreciate being able to speak with you in their native language as they will feel more confident that there will be no misunderstandings.
 Being able to lead a team of native Swedish speakers will also be easier, as you will be more able to understand and relate to your employees.
 Having the ability to speak both Swedish and English while working locally and internationally will make you a more attractive candidate as you continue to rise up the ranks in a Swedish company.

 2. Better opportunities to find work

 One of the most stressful parts about moving to a new country is finding a job.
 If you want a better opportunity for working in Sweden, then learning Swedish will be imperative.
 A lot of job offers require applicants to know Swedish, including the jobs that will require you to know English.
 Employers value work climates where there are limited mistakes made based on communication.
 The work atmosphere works best when a group of co-workers can function as a team and shared language could be a major factor in that.